 Cyberbullying is dangerous, and can be at least as harmful as bullying that happens in the schoolyard or the child’s community.
 Cyberbullying can lead to many problems ranging from depression, to anger, to a lack of self-esteem.
-Cyberbullying can even lead a child to the point of suicide – a parent’s worst nightmare.
-You can also read my post on Cyberbullying Statistics.
+Cyber bullying can even lead a child to the point of suicide – a parent’s worst nightmare.
+You can also read my post on cyberbullying statistics at here.

 Before cyberbullying becomes an issue for your child, learn how to detect it and stop it in its tracks.

 Does your child seem depressed for no reason that you can pinpoint?
 It is possible that they are being bullied online.
 Keep an open dialogue with your child about their feelings and about everything that is going on in his or her life.
 This way, if cyber bullying is happening to them, it will feel natural for them to talk about it.

 Don’t jump too quickly to punish and shut down your child’s unexplained anger.
 It is far more helpful to find out the root cause of it.
 Let your child know they can confide in you, and stay calm during conversations to prove that you are a safe person for your child to talk to.
 If your child’s anger seems to flare up after being on the internet, it is a sign that they may be a victim of cyberbullying.

 If your child mentions any cyberbullying, don’t take it lightly.
 Remain calm so that your child continues to see you as their advocate, but jump to action immediately.
 Do what you can to resolve the bullying, and if things cannot be stopped then you may have to make the difficult choice to insist that your child take a break from the activity until things change, for their protection.

 If your child has mentioned the bullying, be thankful, because the majority of cyber bullying victims don’t let their parents know about it.